prequel-co/swe-intern-assessment/README.md

 ## Guidelines

 - **Coding Style:**
-  - Follow PEP8 and modern Python idioms to ensure your code is clean, readable, and maintainable.
+  - Ensure your code is clean, readable, and maintainable.
   - Use meaningful variable and function names.
   - Include docstrings and comments where appropriate.